imikushin/rancheros-k8s-vagrant/README.md

 It generates `.etcd-discovery-url` file that is provisioned to your cluster nodes.

-WARNING: In case you try to reuse this file (e.g. you've forgot to run `./scripts/etcd-discovery` before `vagrant destroy -f && vagrant up`), the `etcd` nodes will try to become peers in already dead cluster.
+WARNING: In case you try to reuse this file (e.g. forgot to run `./scripts/etcd-discovery` before `vagrant destroy -f && vagrant up` or even `vagrant reload`), your `etcd` nodes will try to become peers in an already dead cluster.

 ## Getting started